 - up to 4 brushed DC motors,

-- motors power supply should be in range 6-24 V DC,
+- the motors power supply should be in the range of 6-24 V DC,

 - continuous current up to 8 A per motor,

 - peak current up to 20 A per motor,

 - communication by USB (HID),

 - configurable watchdog to automatic motors shutdown in case of communication breaks

 - many safety features: overvoltage protection, overcurrent protection, deadman's switch